 While you're in the kitchen, try implementing some of our top cleaning hacks.
 Our favorite tip?
 Gamify the process!
 May is also the perfect time to give your bedroom a major refresh before the summer months arrive.

 As temperatures begin to warm, check your exterior siding and deck for mold or mildew.
-If you see visible signs, it’s time to powerwash your home.
-There are a couple of ways to tackle this chore.
+If you see visible signs, it may be time to powerwash your home.
+If you're living in a rental, request support for this task through your property manager.
+If you're a homeowner, there are a couple of ways to tackle this chore.
 First, you could either purchase or rent a powerwash machine to tackle the project yourself.
 The drawback is that you could inadvertently damage your siding if you don’t know how to properly handle the machine.
 The other option is to hire a professional to powerwash your home.